awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 ## Creating a job<a name="to-create-batch-ops-job"></a>

- You can create S3 Batch Operations jobs using the AWS Management Console, AWS CLI, Amazon SDKs, or REST API\.
+ You can create S3 Batch Operations jobs using the AWS Management Console, AWS CLI, AWS SDKs, or REST API\.

 For more information about creating a job request, see [Batch Operations job request elements](#batch-ops-create-job-request-elements)\.